crytic/building-secure-contracts/program-analysis/echidna/Exercise-4.md

 ### Goals

+Add asserts to ensure that:

-- Add an assert to check that, after calling `transfer` the `msg.sender` address cannot have more tokens than its initial balance.
+- After calling transfer the msg.sender address must have its initial balance or less.
-- Add an assert to check that, after calling `transfer` the `to` address cannot have less tokens than its initial balance.
+- After calling transfer the to address must have its initial balance or more.

-- Once Echidna found the bug, fix the issue, and re-try your assertion with Echidna.
+Once Echidna found the bug, fix the issue, and re-try your assertion with Echidna.

 This exercise is similar to the [first one](Exercise-1.md), but using assertions instead of explicit properties.
 However, in this exercise, it is easier to modify the original token contract (*[exercises/exercise4/token.sol](./exercises/exercise4/token.sol)*).